saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 That only took a bit more than two hours on my laptop, which is not too bad and a substantial improvement of the seven hour run of Matt's algorithm, which of course makes sense as I'm only training our networks for a single epoch and even in parallel.

 The evolution updates the `nns` population as well as spitting out a `History` object which carries information about the evolution process, just like when we `fit` a Keras model.
-This allows us to output the genome (i.e. hyperparameter combination) and fitness (= validation accuracy) of the best performing network throughout the evolution, as well as plot the progress, where the filled area represents the accuracies that are one standard deviation away from the mean:
+This allows us to output the genome (i.e. hyperparameter combination) and fitness (= validation accuracy) of the best performing network throughout the evolution, as well as plot the progress:

 ```python
 >>> history.fittest